News on field service management and optimization

 What Are the Risks of Ignoring This Turning Point?

 Ignoring this ruling is like playing with a match over a barrel of unpaid overtime.
-In the event of a dispute, regularization can extend over several years.
+In the event of a dispute, regularization can cover several years.
 For a long-serving employee or a group of field workers, the bill can quickly make a year-end bonus look like pocket change.

 The Real Challenge: Changing Mindsets

 The real issue isn’t technical.
 It’s cultural.
-As long as the norm is to consider journeys as a “gray area,” companies will continue to fly blind—at the risk of running aground on the legal reef.
+As long as the norm is to consider journeys as a “grey area in between,” companies will continue to fly blind—at the risk of running aground on the judicial reef.

 What if we finally recognized time spent on the road for what it really is?
 Work.